Sexual & reproductive health

 - our relationships with others

-The Health and Wellness team provides sexual health information, sexual counselling, pregnancy testing, PAP screening, sexual health supplies (e.g. condoms) and testing for sexual transmitted infections (STI Screening).
+The Student Wellness team provides sexual health information, sexual counselling, pregnancy testing, PAP screening, sexual health supplies (e.g. condoms) and testing for sexual transmitted infections (STI Screening).

 We assist students to talk comfortably about sex and to navigate their sexual relationships.
 Many people struggle with finding the words to use when talking about sex and sexual relationships.
 We are trained to be sensitive listeners and to help students ask for what they need.